dfusilier/type-director-compass/README.md

 );
 ```

-Oftentimes two fonts set to different sizes do not appear to be the same size.
-This is because the height of their lowercase letters is not equal.
-The `normalize-ratio` is the ratio we'll use to adjust the size of anything set in this font.
+Oftentimes two fonts set to the same size do not appear to be.
+This is because the heights of their lowercase letters are not equal.
+By using the `normalize-ratio` property, additional fonts can be normalized to the default font.
+This will ensure they align to the modular scale.

-For example, Verdana appears 11% larger than Georgia.
-To normalize it with Georgia, we need to decrease size by 11% (normalize-ratio: 0.89).
-The normalized sizes of Verdana will appear to be the same size as Georgia.
+As an example, Verdana appears 11% larger than Georgia.
+To normalize it with Georgia, we can set a `normalize-ratio: 0.89`.
+This will cause Verdana to be 11% smaller than Georgia when both are set to the same size.

 ### Define your breakpoints

-Sane scale uses a SASS map of breakpoints (with relevant parameters) in the following format:
+Sane Scale uses a SASS map of breakpoints (with relevant parameters) in the following format:

 ```scss
 $breakpoints: (